Current Course Offerings

 This course focuses on econometric techniques and their application in economic analysis and decision-making, building on ECON 2300 to incorporate the many regression complications that routinely occur in econometric environments.
 Micro-econometric complications include nonlinearity, non-normality, heteroskedasticity, limited dependent variables of various sorts, endogeneity and instrumental variables, and panel data.
 Macro-econometric topics include trend, seasonality, serial correlation, lagged dependent variables, structural change, dynamic heteroskedasticity, and optimal prediction.
 Students are required to perform several econometric analyses in a modern environment such as R.

-This class was formerly listed as MKTG 212.
+This class was formerly listed as ENVS 326.

 OIDD 4770 Introduction to Python for Data Science